ChoicescriptIDE/main/source/help/getting-started/creating-projects.md

 To create a new project, click the button with a '+' icon alongside the 'Scenes & Projects' header near the top left of the window.
 You will be prompted to enter a name for the new project.
 You are free to name it whatever you like, but it's probably a good idea to use something similar to what you intend to call your game.
 The folder in which your project is stored, will also take the name given here.

 If the name is valid, CSIDE will create a new folder for you.
-A confirmation message will pop up, displaying the full director path of your project.
+A confirmation message will pop up, displaying the full directory path of your project.
 The default path looks something like this:

 > Windows - C:\Users\Username\Documents\ChoiceScript Projects\My Project Name